martypdx/esm-ava/README.md

 Test Repo
 ===

-Primary objective is to get ava testing to work against modules that do es6 imports from npm packages in `node_modules`
+Primary objective is to get ava testing to work using `@std/esm` for importing es6 modules-under-test, while handling subsequent secondary imports of es6 files that have `.js` extension via `esm: 'js'` option.